1927 Auckland Rugby League season: Auckland rugby league news

+Club teams by grade participation

 Transfers

 A McIntyre who had been playing in Sydney joined the Newton club.

 Annual meetings of Auckland Rugby League

 The annual report for the 1927 season stated that the total revenue for Auckland Rugby League was £5,597, with £4,216 taken at the gates.
 At the annual meeting of the Junior Management Committee of the Auckland Rugby League on 23 March it was stated in their report that junior players exceeded 1,500.
 It was also reported that the Remuera League Club was being revived.
 They had fielded two junior teams in 1914, and appeared to have the numbers to enter two junior teams in the 1927 season.
 On 10 August the Auckland Rugby League Chairman, Mr. W.J.
 Hammill tendered his resignation for business reasons.
 He had occupied the position for five years.
 He was congratulated on his contribution to the game and made a life member of the League.
 Mr. George Rhodes was elected as the new chairman of the Management Committee.